-There are many strange and secret places in Iran about which not so many people know.
-So, after visiting these strange and beautiful places in Iran, you could be the first among your friends who have exciting stories to tell.
-Take an offbeat route to start a journey towards the unknown.
+There are many strange and secret places in Iran that are unknown to many.
+So, after visiting these strange and beautiful places in Iran, you could be the first among your friends who can tell exciting stories about them.
+Take an offbeat route to start a journey toward the unfamiliar.
 Who knows?
 Maybe you can have an Indiana Jones-type experience.

 New Destinations in Iran

 Many travelers know about the famous beautiful places in Iran.
-They know deserts as Iran nature attractions.
-Persepolis is an ancient wonder of Iran.
-And, Naqshe Jahan Square is the most prominent and iconic destination in Iran.
-These examples, along with many other sites, are in every cultural tour.
-However, many more attractions of Iran are still unknown or less famous.
+They think of the deserts as perhaps, Iran’s prime nature attractions, Persepolis as the ancient wonder of Iran, and Naqshe Jahan Square as the most prominent and iconic location in Iran.
+These examples and many other sites are on every cultural tour.
+However, Iran has many other attractions still unknown or at least less recognized.

 Of course, this does not mean they are less evaluated.
-Even some of them are enlisted as national heritage.
-There are also UNESCO world heritage sites.
+Some of them are enlisted as national heritage or even UNESCO world heritage sites.
 Then, why are they unknown?
 That’s because most of these places are off the beaten tracks of the more popular places.
 Therefore, people miss the chance to visit them when they are in Iran.
-The natural ones can be even Iran trekking tours.
-They have remained untouched.
-Mostly, the locals have explored them so far.
+The natural ones can even be included in Iran trekking tours.
+They have so far remained untouched and barely seen, with only locals exploring them.

 Where Can You Find These Wonders?

 We have a variety of climatic regions and a long historical background in this country.
 So, it’s not strange that there are a good number of secret beautiful places in Iran.
-They are like hidden gems; you can unveil their beauty by exploring them through a different itinerary.
-Even they are still mysterious to most Iranians.
-These sites vary from an ancient fortress over high peaks of mountains to the underground caves.
+They are like hidden gems; you can unveil their beauty by exploring them through a new and different itinerary.
+These locations are even still mysterious to most Iranians.
+These sites vary from ancient fortresses over high peaks of mountains to underground caves.
 Thus, you can explore many unknown historical or natural attractions in Iran.
 Usually, they are in remote spots, so they have been out of public reach.

-But the good news is there has been a good movement among the local people in different regions.
-They are trying to introduce their native and local heritage.
-It also includes unknown places to visit in Iran.
-By all these efforts, it is now much easier to take a trip to Iran remote places.
+But the good news is there has been a good movement among the local people in different regions to introduce their native and local heritage, which include unknown places to visit in Iran.
+With all these efforts, it is now much easier to take a trip to remote Iranian locations.
 You can find a comfortable and cozy residence, even in the middle of a desert or near the heights of a mountain.

 15 Unknown Beautiful Sites Around Iran

-You need to put on a comfy and get to the springs in the middle of jungle heights.
-Then you are embraced with a unique natural wonder – layers of terraces with different colors and flowing water.
+Put on a comfy and get to the springs in the middle of jungle heights.
+On arriving here, you are embraced by a unique natural wonder – layers of terraces with different colors and flowing water.
 It’s best to visit the place at sunset when you can see the fantastic dance of the sunlight over the water.

 Abr (Cloud) forest

 Here, you can walk over the clouds in the real meaning of the words.
-A mountain with 40 million-year-old trees that an ocean of white clouds covers them.
-It’s a remote place right for hiking and camping.
+A mountain with 40 million-year-old trees that an ocean of white clouds covers.
+It’s a remote place, great for hiking and camping.

 Ali Sadr Cave in Hamedan

 Get ready to explore the largest water cave in the world.
 Jump in a boat and ride through its tunnels to see natural lime structures from 190 million years ago.
-It’s an endless cave; nobody has got to the end ever.
+It’s an endless cave; nobody has ever got to the end of.

 Dom-e Asb Canyon in Fars

 A complete menu of natural sports activities; you should decide how it is served.
-This pony tail-like river is between a high canyon.
-It gives you the opportunity of either hiking, boat riding, and rock climbing.
-For your dessert, there is swimming in the deep blue pool.
+This ponytail-like river is between a high canyon.
+It gives you the opportunity for hiking, boat riding, and rock climbing.
+For your dessert, swim in the deep blue pool.
 It is among the colorful trees at the end of the way.

 Stone Garden in Kerman